Huma Abedin: Outside employment while at State Department

+Hillary Clinton e-mail controversy

 In 2015, emails by Abedin became part of the FBI investigation and controversy concerning Hillary Clinton's private email account while she was Secretary of State, resulting in various allegations by Republicans of violations of State Department regulations.
-Some officials within the intelligence community have stated that potentially classified information was contained in e-mails from Abedin relating to the 2012 Benghazi attack and its aftermath, which had been sent through Clinton's private, non-government server.
+Some officials within the intelligence community have stated that classified information was contained in e-mails from Abedin relating to the 2012 Benghazi attack and its aftermath, which had been sent through Clinton's private, non-government server.
 As of February 2016, 1,818 emails were found containing classified information on the private server; 22 of those were classified as Top Secret.
 They were not marked classified at the time they were sent, but they did contain classified information.
 Clinton's aides also sent and received classified information.

+On October 28, 2016, shortly before the 2016 presidential election, the FBI announced that while investigating illicit text messages allegedly sent from Abedin's then-husband, Anthony Weiner, to a 15-year-old girl in North Carolina, they had discovered emails related to Clinton's private server on a laptop computer belonging to Weiner.
+FBI Director James Comey said the agency would review the e-mails to see if they contained classified material.
+Clinton called for the FBI to release its findings as soon as possible.

+The FBI's New York field office was conducting the Weiner investigation and found Abedin's emails on the computer.
+They then stopped their work and contacted the team of investigators from FBI headquarters who had handled the probe of Clinton's private email server.
+The investigators saw enough of the emails to decide that they seemed pertinent to the Clinton server investigation and that they might be emails not seen before.
+Because they felt they needed a warrant specific to Abedin's emails, officials did not examine them further at that time.
+Abedin cooperated with the investigation, according to Justice Department and FBI officials.
+Abedin has stated that she does not know how her e-mails came to be on Weiner's laptop.